MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-140-Financial-Protection-Requirements-Indemnity-Agreements/subpart-F-Violations/subjectgroup-ECFR0f4dd34ac3bb074-Appendixes-Part-140/section-140.91.md

 This policy applies only to bodily injury to a new worker (1) which is caused during the policy period by the nuclear energy hazard and (2) which is discovered and for which written claim is first made against the insured within the discovery period.

-VII - Other Insurance
+VII—Other Insurance

 A. This insurance is primary insurance under any insurance afforded by a Master Policy-Nuclear Energy Liability Insurance (Secondary Financial Protection) issued by NELIA or MAELU.

 B. If an insured has other valid and collectible insurance, except under a MAELU Policy, for loss or expense covered by this policy, this shall be excess insurance over such other insurance.
 If the insured has insurance under a MAELU Policy, whether the insurance is collectible or not, the companies shall then be liable under this policy only for such proportion of loss or expense as the amount stated as the Policy Aggregate Limit in Section VIII of this policy bears to the sum of such amount and the corresponding amount stated in the MAELU Policy.

-VIII - Amount of Insurance AvailableA.
+VIII—Amount of Insurance AvailableA.
 Policy Aggregate Limit

 1. The Policy Aggregate Limit is $124 million.
 This limit is not cumulative from year to year.
 The limit applies to all new worker's claims that qualify for coverage under this policy (herein called *qualified claims*).